 The existing district heating stations have been fitted with SAMSON controllers from the TROVIS 5500 Automation System.
 Over 60 domestic substations are operated using an aggregation node and broadband connection.
 Additionally, the different buildings are visualized, managed, controlled, and serviced.

 The meter data from the district heating stations are additionally logged using the meter bus interfaces of the RF gateway without controller.

 Various SAMSON components are available for use with SAM LAN.
 The RF gateway serves as hardware for wireless networking of SAMSON (heating) controllers, for example.
 The special RF Network Planner software tool supports users in planning the network.
-The new TEAM PORTAL, the SAMSON's business solution for local heat and district heating (available from the end of September 2017), is used for visualization and includes additional functions.
+The new web portal SAM DISTRICT ENERGY, the SAMSON's business solution for local heat and district heating, is used for visualization and includes additional functions.

 The RF gateway allows wireless networking with a mesh structure.
 The wireless technology works on the ISM band (869 MHz).
 Remote polling and control of heating and district heating controllers and/or utility meters (max.
 3 M-Bus loads) is implemented using unlicensed radio frequency bands.
 In addition to a LAN port (configuration/broadband connection for aggregation nodes), it has an antenna jack (SMA).
 It allows the connection of an optional external antenna.
 The hardware fits neatly into the range of accessories for SAMSON heating controllers.
 The LEDs on the device provide a clear indication of the device status.

 The software was specially developed for SAM LAN and supports users in planning and starting up their own wireless networks.
 The metadata serve to manage customer-specific data.
 Through the integrated simulation function, the appropriate network structure is found and the ideal position of the aggregation node in the network calculated.
 The network analysis shows the actual state of the radio network and monitors the quality of wireless network connections.